 A western bandit is reformed by his love for a little girl.
 Cast: Wallace Beery, Margaret O’Brien, Marjorie Main.
 Dir.: S. Sylvan Simon.
 Black and white.
 110 min.

 Touring actors in the wild West brave Indians and outlaws.
-Cast: Sophia Loren, Anthony Quinn, Eileen Heckart.
+Cast: Sophia Loren.
+Anthony Quinn.
+Steve Forrest.
+Eileen Heckart.
+Ramon Novarro.
+Margaret O’Brien.
+Edmund Lowe.
 Dir.: George Cukor.
 Color.
 101 min.

 1:00 AM Big City (1948)